PSP-Archive/PSP-Archive.github.io/_posts/2021-05-04-tempgba4psp-mod.md

 ## TempGBA4PSP-mod

-<B>GameBoy Advance emulator</B>, an unknown has just submitted a new version which brings some modifications on the basis of other emulators including gpSP and GPSP kai.
+<B>GameBoy Advance emulator</B>, an unknown has just submitted a new version which brings some modifications on the basis of other emulators including gpSP and Uo gpSP kai.

 TempGBA4PSP-mod was created by [Phoenix](https://github.com/phoe-nix/), Anonymous Japanese Coder.